 Changes in higher education are articulated in both the novels and the television series.
 The novels tend to invoke them as part of a ‘history lesson’ for the reader stretching back to Oxford’s medieval origins.
 In contrast, the television series focuses on changes contemporary with the setting of the action and treats them in a way that is more pointedly political.
 The novels uniquely offer some detailed explication by Dexter of nineteenth-century reforms to the university spanning reforms to the range of academic subjects offered; standards; the diversity of the student and staff body, in terms of gender, faith, nationality and class (The Silent World of Nicholas Quinn, 24; Secret, 18; Last Bus to Woodstock, 99; The Riddle of the Third Mile, 47; The Dead of Jericho, 71; Jewel; Death).
 Dexter’s novels also include views on change in the academy from the perspective of teachers, perhaps informed by his own previous career as a secondary school Classics teacher.
 In the 1976 novel Last Seen Wearing, a modern language teacher, Roger Acum, is shown mid-INSET (in-service education and training) conference, listening to an academic expounding on the joys of teaching Racine, and beginning ‘to wonder if the premier universities were not growing further and further out of touch with his own particular brand of comprehensive school’ (159-60).
-His musings are not part of the equivalent television episode, perhaps because of the difficulty of rendering interior monologues on television but also because it represents a diversion from the plot and, in terms of the overall series, from university into secondary education. little of Dexter’s evolving history of the university is sewn into the television series.
+His musings are not part of the equivalent television episode, perhaps because of the difficulty of rendering interior monologues on television but clearly also because it represents a diversion from the plot and, in terms of the overall series, from university into secondary education.
+Only a little of Dexter’s evolving novelistic history of the university is sewn into the television series.
 For instance, heated debate about equal opportunities for university job applicants with disabilities and women features in the televisation of The Silent World of Nicholas Quinn.

-However, the most-invoked education ‘reforms’ impacting on the university in the television series are the funding cuts to higher education and the fostering of neoliberalism in the university under successive Thatcherite governments.
+However, by far the most-invoked education ‘reforms’ impacting on the university in the television series are the contemporary funding cuts to higher education and the fostering of neoliberalism in the university under successive Thatcherite governments.
 It is possible to argue about the ‘real’ nature, size, effect of these cuts and other aspects of higher education policy at the time.
 However, for the purpose of this chapter, their actuality is almost irrelevant: what matters is the prevalence of negative perceptions of them and their deleterious effects.
-Factors such as the television series spanning a slightly shorter and later period than the novels; scripting some of the novels over a decade after they were written by Dexter; and the need to avoid sudden changes in the atmosphere of the series, especially as it approached its end, perhaps explain why the politics of higher education seem to linger on Tory government policy even after its demise in 1997 (Roth 1995, 10, 17).
+Factors such as the television series spanning a slightly shorter and later period than the novels; the scripting of some of the novels over a decade after they were written by Dexter; and the need to avoid sudden changes in the atmosphere of the series, especially as it approached its end, perhaps explain why the politics of higher education seem to linger on Tory government policy even after its demise in 1997 (Roth 1995, 10, 17; cf Showalter, 15).
 An explicit focus on funding in higher education often occurs in episodes not based on a specific Dexter novel or represents the introduction of this focus into the script-writing where a novel is being adapted.
 In Ghost, a senior academic bemoans ‘these dreadful cuts’ when probed by Morse about the suitability of a diplomat appointed to the role of master of the college: ‘a college needs friends in high places’, he adds, presumably to protect, intermediate or negotiate benefits for particular institutions.